Skip to content

 • You can book tickets online or buy them on-site.

 • You can book a specific seat when you buy your ticket online.
-Book long before the time to better your chances of booking your favorite seat.
+Book long before the time to better your chances of booking your favourite seat.
 If there is no seat reservation it will be marked as “freie Plazwahl”

 • You can drink beer, wine, and other alcoholic drinks inside the cinema